 The bootcamp you select should have a large employer network of companies for potential employment post-graduation.
-Check out the Student Outcomes page for evidence of this.
+For example, you can check out the Student Outcomes page for evidence of this at Hack Reactor.
 Does the site have logos of recognizable, trustworthy companies?
 Peruse sites like LinkedIn to get a sense of what the alumni network is like.

-Ideally, the alumni network will have people located in the location you eventually want to end up after completing the program.
-If a coding bootcamp has many alumni in your ideal city, like San Francisco, they’ll have a better reputation in that area and you’ll have more inherent connections to use to find a job.
+Ideally, the alumni network will have people located in the location you eventually want to end up after program completion.
+If a coding bootcamp has many alumni in your ideal city, such as San Francisco, they’ll have a better reputation in that area and you’ll have more inherent connections to use to find a job.